Transition Resources – Home & Community Living

-Missouri Assistive Technology is collaborating with the MFP program to develop an MFP demonstration service for assistive technology needed by individuals transitioning from nursing facilities or for assistive technology needed to successfully remain in the community after their transition.
-Assistive technology, Environmental Accessibility Modifications and Vehicle Access Modifications are included in the demonstration services.
+Missouri Assistive Technology is collaborating with the Show-Me Home, a Money Follows the Person program to develop an MFP demonstration service for assistive technology needed by individuals transitioning from nursing facilities or for assistive technology needed to successfully remain in the community after their transition.
+Assistive Technology, Environmental Accessibility Modifications and Vehicle Access Modifications are included in the demonstration services.

-For more information, contact our office at 816-655-6700 or at email@example.com.
-The overview of the service and a fillable intake form are below for more details.
-Interested transition coordinators should contact our office prior to completing and submitting the form.
+For more information, contact our office at 816-655-6700 or at firstname.lastname@example.org.
+The overview of the service and a intake form are below for more details.
+Interested Show-Me Home transition coordinators should contact our office prior to completing and submitting the form.

-- MFP Assistive Technology Demonstration Service Intake Form
+- Show-Me Home (MFP) Assistive Technology Demonstration Service Intake Form

 Tools to Identify AT Needs in Transition